 Also in Tomorrowland is the Tomorrowland Terrace.
 This is a dining location, but mostly used to house the dessert parties at Magic Kingdom.
 When it is open, it makes a great quiet place.
 While you are resting, your kids can run off some energy, as it is a large area.
 Also, there are nice bathrooms right here, that usually aren’t busy.

-Another great spot in Magic Kingdom is over in Liberty Square.
+Another great spot to rest in Magic Kingdom is over in Liberty Square.
 Just behind the Ye Olde Christmas Shop is a nice shaded area with benches.
 This is right around where Princess Tiana used to meet, or where you may find Mary Poppins.
 While it is in the open air, it is still quiet and gets you out of the main walkways so you can have a few minutes to recharge.

-Best Places to Rest at EPCOT
+Best Places to Rest at Disney World in EPCOT

 Moving on to EPCOT, there are some great places in this park to rest as well.
 The first that comes to mind is Spaceship Earth.
 Spaceship Earth is the first attraction you come to when you enter the park.
 We like to save this for a mid afternoon attraction, especially when it is hot.
 I have been known to nap on this a time or two.
 It is so slow moving, dark, and cool inside.
 Also, like Carousel of Progress, it is longer as far as time goes than other attractions.
 So you really have a good amount of time to rest and recharge.